Tudor Damian

 Killing the Paper Tiger: Building a Security Journey That Actually Works

-MSSP 2.0: Building a Cybersecurity Business in the AI Era
+MSSP 2.0: Building a Cybersecurity Practice in the AI Era

-Drawing on over 20 years of experience in the field, this two-days workshop offers an in-depth exploration of how to establish and scale a successful Managed Security Service Provider (MSSP) business, in a world where AI is fundamentally altering the rules of engagement.
-Beyond internal operations, we detail how to strategically expand your catalog to monetize AI Governance, focusing on securing the AI Development Life Cycle (ADLC) and defending against novel vectors like prompt injection and Shadow AI use.
+Drawing on over 20 years in the field, this two-day workshop is an in-depth exploration of how to establish and scale a successful Managed Security Service Provider now that AI has changed the rules of engagement.

 NDC Security 2026 Sessionize Event